-On July 26, 2017, the Company closed a brokered private placement (the "July 2017 Private Placement") of units (the "Units") of the Company.
+On July 26, 2017, the Company closed a brokered private placement (the "July 2017 Private Placement") of units ("Units") of the Company.
 Under the July 2017 Private Placement, a total of 2,962,500 Units were issued at C\$0.65 per Unit, for total gross proceeds to the Company of approximately C\$1,926.
-Each Unit issued pursuant to the July 2017 Private Placement consists of one Common Share and one warrant of the Company ("Warrant").
+Each Unit issued pursuant to the July 2017 Private Placement consists of one Common Share and one Warrant of the Company.
 Each Warrant entitles the holder thereof to purchase one additional Common Share at a price of C\$0.79 until July 26, 2021.

 The July 2017 Private Placement was brokered by Mackie Research Capital Corporation (the "Agent").
-The Company paid the Agent an aggregate cash commission of approximately C\$125, equal to six and a half per cent (6.5%) of the gross proceeds raised under the July 2017 Private Placement.
-The Company also issued to the Agent 192,562 broker warrants (the "Broker Warrants"), equal to six and a half per cent (6.5%) of the Units sold pursuant to the July 2017 Private Placement.
+The Company paid the Agent an aggregate cash commission of approximately C\$125, equal to 6.5% of the gross proceeds raised under the July 2017 Private Placement.
+The Company also issued to the Agent 192,562 broker warrants (the "Broker Warrants"), equal to 6.5% of the Units sold pursuant to the July 2017 Private Placement.
 Each Broker Warrant entitles the holder thereof to purchase one Common Share at a price of C\$0.79 until July 26, 2021.
 The fair value of the Broker Warrants of \$41 was estimated based on the Black Scholes pricing model using a risk-free interest rate of 1.32%, an expected dividend yield of 0%, a volatility of 60.3%, and an expected life of four years.
 Total cash issue costs including agents' commission, legal and other fees was \$189.